Root > Customizing EurekaLog > Coding > Events

 Note: each event handler is declared as both method or procedure.
 You can use either option, there is no difference between method and procedure, so you can use whatever you want.

-There are two ways of registering your code as event handler.
 The most simple way is to use TEurekaLogEvents component.
 This component is similar to standard TApplicationEvents component.
 Just drop it on the form and assign handlers by using "Events" page in Object Inspector:

 TEurekaLogEvents component on the form and one event hanlder assigned